← Back to “Learn About Herbal Teas”

 Or create a blend of your own with our bulk herbs!

-Each of our 6 herbal tea blends will surprise you with new flavors once you’ve tried them iced.
+Each of our 8 herbal teas will surprise you with new flavors once you’ve tried them iced.
 Angel is amazing.
 We also sell 17 botanicals individually so that you can practice your herbal alchemy on family and friends.

 Herbal teas are very forgiving.
 Don’t worry too much about the amounts - if you like strong tea, add more herbs.
-The water should be nearly boiling, so pour carefully.
-Cut the recipe in half for a half-gallon of iced tea.
+Cut the recipe in half for a quart of iced tea.
+Pour carefully!

 You may choose to steep for longer than 8 minutes for stronger flavor.
-More herbal constituents are extracted with longer steep times as well - though sometimes bitter flavors may come through.
+More herbal constituents are extracted with longer steep times, though bitter flavors may come through.

-For a large batch of iced tea like a gallon, a colander works best to strain with initially.
+For a large batch of iced tea, a colander works best to strain with initially.
 The tea will still be very hot, so use caution!
-A ceramic pitcher is recommended as glass has the potential to shatter from the temperature shock.
-Keep the steeped herbs in a jar in the fridge to brew again within 24 hours.
+A ceramic pitcher is recommended as glass has the potential to shatter.
+Hard plastic may also be used.

-Finally, strain again into a gallon jug using our basket strainer.
+Finally, strain again into a half-gallon container using our basket strainer.
 Add ice to fill.

 Choose your refreshing herbal tea blend.

-Pour 2 quarts of near-boiling water over 1 cup of herbs.
+Pour 1 quart of near-boiling water over 1/2 cup of herbs.

 Steep 8+ minutes.

-Strain using superfine mesh strainer into a gallon container.
+Strain using superfine mesh strainer into a half-gallon container.

 Top off with ice & enjoy for 24 hours!